tomaarsen/TwitchGoogleTranslate/README.md

 [To English]        : <b>What kind of tree can turn into a tree or wood tree without wood?</b>
 [Path]              : <b>English -> Xhosa -> Uzbek -> Shona -> English</b>
 </pre>

 ---

-# Requirements
-* googletrans
-* requests
-* bs4
-* fake_useragent

-Install these using `pip install ...`

-* TwitchWebsocket

-Install this using `pip install git+https://github.com/CubieDev/TwitchWebsocket.git`

-This last library is my own [TwitchWebsocket](https://github.com/CubieDev/TwitchWebsocket) wrapper, which makes making a Twitch chat bot a lot easier.
-This repository can be seen as an implementation using this wrapper.

----